WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

         - Total amount spent
         - Expense description
         - Expense category
-3. Each record has "Edit" and "Delete" options, enabling users to modify or remove expenses.
+3. Each record has "Update" and "Delete" options, enabling users to modify or remove expenses.
 Additionally, there is a "New Expense" button for adding new transactions manually.

 3. ***My Budget Page***
     - The "My Budget" page allows users to manage and allocate their monthly income across different expense categories.
 Here's how it works:
-    1. ***Monthly Income Input***: Users can enter their monthly income in the provided field and click "Apply" to update it, this will also take that income and build budget based on defined % in backend code.
+    1. ***Monthly Income Input***: Users can enter their monthly income in the provided field and click "Calculate Budget" to update it, this will also take that income and build budget based on defined % in backend code.
     2. ***Expense Categories***: A list of predefined categories.
         - The percentage of income allocated to that category.
         - The corresponding amount in dollars.
-    3. ***Edit Option***: Users can modify the amount for each category by clicking the "Edit" button next to each entry.
+    3. ***Edit Option***: Users can modify the amount for each category by clicking the "Update" button next to each entry.
     - This page helps users plan their budgets effectively based on income and expenditure preferences.